sunilprajapati150/is210-week-04-synthesizing/README.rst

 Synthesizing Tasks
 ==================

+Our final tasks this week explores a more complex case of using multiple functions, chained together to reduce repetition.

 Task 01
 -------

-Our final task this week explores a more complex case of using multiple functions, chained together to reduce repetition.
+Converting a Fahrenheit temperature to Celsius.

 Specifications
 ^^^^^^^^^^^^^^